Through The Fibro Fog

 Instructions

 • Preheat the oven to 200C / 390F and line a baking tray with parchment paper.
 Once at temperature, place the asparagus and zucchini on the tray, drizzle with olive oil and sprinkle over salt and pepper (if using).
-Bake for 12-15 minutes until tender.
+Roast for 12-15 minutes until tender.
 Leave to cool slightly (or completely if you prefer).

 • Arrange the rocket / arugula on your plate, and scatter over the vegetables and cheese.
 Drizzle the herb dressing and add a few more basil leaves for garnish.
 Serve and enjoy!